bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/html/introduction-to-html/structuring-a-page-of-content-finished/marking-guide.md

 Apply the provided CSS to the page by adding another &lt;link&gt; element just below the existing one provided at the start (4 marks.)

-The element should look like this: &lt;link rel=“stylesheet” href=“style.css”&gt;
+The element should look like this: &lt;link rel="stylesheet” href="style.css”&gt;

 You’ll get bonus points if it validates as much as possible (2 marks.)